googleapis/google-cloud-java/java-asset/README.md

 See the [Authentication][authentication] section in the base directory's README.

-## About Cloud Asset

-[Cloud Asset][api-reference] is a suite of Machine Learning products.

-See the [Cloud Asset client library docs][javadocs] to learn how to use this Cloud Asset Client Library.

 ## Getting Started

 ### Prerequisites

-You will need a [Google Developers Console][developer-console] project with the Cloud Asset API enabled.
+You will need a [Google Cloud Platform Console][developer-console] project with the Cloud Asset Inventory [API enabled][enable-api].
+You will need to [enable billing][enable-billing] to use Google Cloud Asset Inventory.
 [Follow these instructions][create-project] to get your project set up.
-You will also need to set up the local development environment by [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
+You will also need to set up the local development environment by
+[installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.